open/close all folders

 Played by: Philip BulcockAnother of Gordon's detectives.

-- By-the-Book Cop: Trying to be honest like Gordon.
+- By-the-Book Cop: He tries to be honest like Gordon.

 Officer/Detective Robin John Blake